Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 This is because:

-1 - I am five foot tall and weigh less than 8 stone, and they are mostly men of much larger stature.
-Even for a woman, I'm not physically strong.
+1. I am five feet tall and weigh less than 8 stone, and I have never had a job prior to this one which could be described in any way as physical.
+Even for a woman, I'm not strong.
 This means that I take longer to move the cages around, and also to lift the crates and boxes.

-2 - I cannot reach any of the higher shelves.
+2. I cannot reach any of the higher shelves.
 As a customer, this isn't much of an issue.
 But as a member of staff restocking shelves, I have to be able to reach right at the back of the shelves to rotate the stock (so that the oldest ones are at the front).
-This means that I have to wander round the store searching for a foot stool before I can even start.
+This means that I have to wander around the store searching for a footstool before I can even start.
 Even when I have the stool, I have to cover twice as much ground as everyone who is taller, as I have to transport the produce to the designated area, and then go back for the stool, then repeat the process again and again.

 Lack of Customer Interaction

-As a General Assistant you have to help customers with any queries they may approach you with.
-Most of the time, this entails guiding them round the shop so that they can locate the product they are looking for.
+As a General Assistant, you have to help customers with any queries they may approach you with.
+Most of the time, this entails guiding them around the shop so that they can locate the product they are looking for.
 Whilst a degree of customer interaction is obviously required for this, it doesn't really match any of my previous positions.

 Many staff will be happy with this low level of interaction, since I'm convinced many of them don't especially like dealing with the customers.
 There is, of course, nothing wrong with that, it's just that I am used to it and so, with this job, I miss it.

 I did have a very long chat with a lovely lady yesterday who explained to me in great depth the details of her vegan diet.
 We had a really nice chat (which began because she couldn't read the food label) but unfortunately, all I was thinking about was how she was preventing me from continuing to 'dress' the shelves, and whether there was now going to be enough time to complete the task before clocking off time.

 Students Like It (And So Do Some Other People)